AERPAW-Platform-Control/NodeAgent/README.md

 mounted as "/data".
 As a good rule of thumb, don't write more than a few hundred gigabytes here without checking with the operations people first.

-3. When the "docker run" command terminates, either because the ENTRYPOINT program completed or because there was some grave error, the "emitDataVolume" command can be used to copy that filesystem directory back (as a tar file)
+3. Whether the container has finished running or not, the "emitDataVolume" command can be used to copy that container's private data filesystem directory back (as a tar file)

 4. Finally, even if the container has ceased running, call the "killContainer" command to shut down (if needed) and delete the container.
 A "docker prune" will be done to clean up